 Taiwan currently imports almost all of its energy needs.
 The Taiwan Government plans to phase out nuclear power plants and have an energy mix containing 50% natural gas, 30% coal and

 Greater energy security will drive its increasing interest in renewable energy applications in wind, tidal and solar.

 Alternative fuels, such as biofuels, will also become a priority due to the Green Energy and Circular Economy initiatives.

 Taiwan is a major investor in mainland China.

-Taiwan’s advanced economy is considered a gateway to China and ASEAN, with its multi-billion dollar investment footprint in these countries.
+Its advanced economy is considered a gateway to China and ASEAN, with a multi-billion dollar investment footprint in these countries.

 A total of 5 Taiwanese banking institutions currently have branch offices operating in Queensland.
 This significant investment is about to increase, with a sixth Taiwanese bank planning to open a Queensland branch, which will provide further funds, employment and economic benefits to the state.